tytydraco/yessleep/out/I_went_hunting_inside_a_radiation_test_zone_Now_something_is_hunting_me.md

 Several beads of blood trailed into the woods.
 I followed, passing by the warning sign, and stepped into the forest.

 I walked alongside a few more droplets, then the trail cut off.
 I scanned around, looking for a continuation.
 The red beam of my headlamp swept across trees that grew into one another, their trunks twisting into hideous formations.
-In front of me, a maple tree broke out with hundreds of red-capped mushrooms that erupted across its bark out like a rash.
+In front of me, a maple tree broke out with hundreds of red-capped mushrooms that erupted across its bark like a rash.

 Off to the right, I spotted a leaf with several droplets of blood.
 I crunched in that direction for several yards and hit a second large patch of blood.